 Some of the most memorable birding experiences are hearing the call and catching a glimpse of the Pileated Woodpecker, or the flute-like call of the Wood Thrush.
 Many species of Wood Warblers pass through the Cumberland Falls area on their way from South America to the Northern States and Canada.
 Several species of birds can be viewed from our Riverview Restaurant and back patio of the Dupont Lodge.
 Some of the most common visitors are Carolina Chickadee, White-breasted Nuthatch, Tufted Titmouse, Carolina Wren, Chipping Sparrow, Northern Cardinal, Dark-eyed Junco, House Finch, American Goldfinch, Downy Woodpecker, and Red Bellied Woodpecker.

-In 2004, snack shop is open April 1 - October 31.
-Gift Shop and Visitor?s Center open year-round.
+Snack shop is open April 1 - October 31.
+Gift Shop and Visitor's Center open year-round.

 Cumberland Falls State Resort Park

 7351 Highway 90

 Cumberland Falls is 20 miles southwest of Corbin.
 Take US 25W to KY 90.
 If traveling south on I-75, take exit 25.
 If traveling north on I-75, take exit 15.